arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/usb-data-logging/content.md

 /**
   Opta USB data logging example sketch
   Name: usb_data_logging_opta.ino
-  Purpose: Sketch stores readings from four analog inputs of an Opta device into a file on a USB memory stick
+  Purpose: This sketch logs data from four analog inputs of an Opta device into a file on a USB memory stick.
+  The data logging process starts when the user button is pressed for 3 seconds and stops when the button is pressed again for 3 seconds.
+  A knight rider LED pattern is used to indicate the status of USB connection.
+  Once the data logging is done, all user LEDs blink 10 times.

   @author Arduino PRO Content Team
   @version 1.0 07/06/23